xrobot-org/printf/README.md

 Whichever way you choose to use the library:

 * You can have this library stand-in for the C standard library's `printf()` family of functions, e.g. provide `snprintf()` instead of `snprintf_()`, by setting an appropriate [preprocessor definition](#cmake-options-and-preprocessor-definitions) during compilation and use.
-* Speaking of the preprocessor definition [preprocessor definitions](#cmake-options-and-preprocessor-definitions) which affect the library's behavior - you have to be consistent in their choice when building and when using the library.
+* Speaking of the [preprocessor definitions](#cmake-options-and-preprocessor-definitions) which affect the library's behavior - you have to be consistent in their choice when building and when using the library.
 (The easiest way to do that is just not to change any of them and accept the reasonable defaults.)
 * Two of the functions --- `printf_()` and `vprintf_()` --- will only be usable if you implement a `putchar_(char c)` function to  underlie them.
 * **Avoid `sprintf()` in favor of `snprintf()` for safety and security** - and that goes for the standard C library `sprintf()` as well:. `sprintf()` is unaware of the amount of memory allocated for the string it writes into, and will "happily" overflow your buffer; instead of calling it, pass your buffer size to `snprintf()` - and avoid overflow.